#AskGraydon: What ingredients to avoid in skincare products for oily skin/dry skin?

 Our Skin Stuff Face + Eye Cream just might do the trick.
 It’s ultra-lightweight and doesn’t contain any comedogenic ingredients (so it won’t clog your pores)—perfect for oily skin.
 It also contains mineral-rich maple sap water to hydrate your skin, pomegranate seed oil to seal in moisture and botanical ceramides to help improve your skin barrier function—perfect for dry skin.

 But if you can’t find a product that meets all of your skin’s needs, consider applying one moisturizer in your oily areas and another in your dry areas.

 So there you have it!

 I hope these general guidelines help you to create the perfect skincare routine for your skin’s unique needs.
-If you’d like a little extra help, I encourage you to schedule a free 15 minute consultation with our Holistic Skin Coach, Ingrid!
+If you’d like a little extra help, I encourage you to schedule a free virtual personal shopping experience with one of our product experts!

 Shop this article:

 Congested skin and clogged pores are common skincare concerns.
 Click here to learn about what causes these issues and how to address them.

 (1) Endly, Dawnielle C, and Richard A Miller.
 “Oily Skin: A Review of Treatment Options.”
 The Journal of clinical and aesthetic dermatology vol. 10:8 (2017), pp. 49-55.